-- UTINs will attend C127 lab lecture and facilitate small group active learning. - UTINs will be assigned a lab section where they will work with the graduate student AI to help answer student questions and assist in the lab. - Attend weekly AI meeting. - Communicate effectively with the instructor, graduate AI, and peers to ensure that you are teaching information accurately.
+- B minimum required from taking this course or C, H, or J117 previously. - UTINs will attend C127 lab lecture and facilitate small group active learning. - UTINs will be assigned a lab section where they will work with the graduate student AI to help answer student questions and assist in the lab. - Attend weekly AI meeting. - Communicate effectively with the instructor, graduate AI, and peers to ensure that you are teaching information accurately.
 If you have questions, then please ask! - Review lecture material and read the textbook in advance. - Study course materials so you are able to answer questions correctly. - Complete all assignments required for Chem-X371 as listed on Canvas.